Techniques and Tricks for Mastering the SSAT

 Beware: as in other sections of the SSAT, many wrong answer choices represent common mistakes.
 Be sure to read each question carefully, more than once.
 Even if you make a mistake in reading the question, know that you may find the (wrong) answer that you miscalculated among the answer choices.

-Upper Level SSAT test-takers are given 25 minutes to respond to one of two prompts: an essay prompt or a creative prompt.
+Upper Level SSAT test-takers are given 25 minutes to respond to one of two prompts: a personal prompt or a general prompt.

 Your official SSAT writing sample will not be graded but is sent to the admissions offices of the schools to which you apply.